nmcintyre5/puppy_love_dog_sitting/README.md

 ## Usage

 To view the webpage locally, simply open the `index.html` file in your web browser.
+Alternatively, visit [Puppy Love Dog Sitting](https://nmcintyre5.github.io/puppy_love_dog_sitting/).

 ## Credits
 The image used on the website is credited to the photographer "Fatty Corgi" and sourced from Unsplash.